 We have been investigating how altering the intrinsic balance within the STDP rule affects the dendritic mosaic.
 By "balance" we mean the ratio of the area admitting potentiation and depression should be near zero.
 For a pair based STDP rule, this ratio is A{τ}/A{τ} and it needs to be greater than 1 for stable learning to take place.
 We have also found that the mean input frequencies of synaptic inputs and the degree of STDP balance jointly influences the emergence of the dendritic mosaic.
 We are currently collecting spike train data to illustrate how changing the degree of balance in the rule impacts the average firing rate of the cell.
-We have also found that changing the morphology or shape of the dendrite can jointly influence whether the dendritic mosaic emerges alongside to balance.
-These results have been included in a manuscript that is currently being reviewed.
-Furthermore, a more in depth investigation was conducted by comparing the emergence of the mosaic on a real dendritic morphology and to a simplified cable-like morphology that was obtained by collapsing the original tree into a single cable while preserving the electrical properties of the original neuron.
-Here, we found that the morphology of the dendrite can directly impact the emergence of the dendritic mosaic.
-This has been recently accepted in the international joint conference on neural networks (IJCNN2017).
+Once this data is collected and processed, these results will be included into our manuscript and promptly submitted.